mattbaker/ruby-tar-pit/README.md

-#Out of the Ruby tar pit
+#Out of the Ruby Tar Pit

-This is an experimental implementation of the example "functional relational programming" system in [Out of the tarpit (Mosley and Marks, 2006)](http://shaffner.us/cs/papers/tarpit.pdf).
+This is an experimental implementation of the example "functional relational programming" system in [Out of the Tar Pit (Mosley and Marks, 2006)](http://shaffner.us/cs/papers/tarpit.pdf).

 Run example with `ruby example/example.rb`.